 Japan is the world’s third largest economy.
 It’s full of world-leading companies famed for their quality and reliability.

-Prime Minister Abe has aimed to boost economic growth and increase Japan's competitive position in recent years.
+Prime Minister Abe has aimed to boost economic growth and increase Japan's competitive position since he was elected in 2012.
 A huge quantitative easing programme, for instance, injected money into the economy to help boost wages and consumer spending.

 Companies are also becoming more investor friendly.
 A Corporate Governance Code ensures shareholders are at the centre of corporate decisions and makes management more accountable.
 This has the potential to strengthen returns over the long term.